Willson Contreras Player Props: Cardinals vs. Giants

 Willson Contreras At The Plate

-- Contreras is batting .247 with six doubles, two home runs and 10 walks.
+- Contreras is hitting .260 with six doubles, two home runs and 10 walks.

-- In 50.0% of his games this year (11 of 22), Contreras has picked up at least one hit, and in seven of those games (31.8%) he recorded multiple hits.

-- He has homered in one of 22 games, and in 2.4% of his plate appearances.
+- He has hit a long ball in one of 23 games, and in 2.3% of his plate appearances.

-- In eight games this year, Contreras has picked up an RBI, with more than one RBI once.
+- Contreras has driven in a run in eight games this year (34.8%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.